robertoslawinski/azure-mysql-project/README.md

 🔸 DB_PASSWORD
 🔸 DB_PORT

-Guardar no cofre (GitHub Secrets), nunca no código.
-Segurança first. 🕵️‍♂️
+These keep your credentials safe — like a DevOps vault 🕵️‍♂️🔒

 🤖 What the Workflow Does

-Instala MySQL Client
+Installs MySQL Client

-Conecta no Azure MySQL usando Secrets
+Connects to Azure MySQL using Secrets

-Executa um comando simples
+Sends a simple SQL query

-Te devolve a versão do MySQL
+Returns the MySQL version

-Te deixa feliz
+Makes you look like you know what you're doing 😉

-Você tira print e mostra ao professor 😄
+100% screenshot-friendly for class or portfolio

-▶️ How to Run
+▶️ How to Run It

-Abra “Actions” no GitHub
+Go to Actions

-Clique: Test MySQL on Azure
+Select Test MySQL on Azure

-Clique: Run workflow
+Click Run Workflow

-Assista o GitHub trabalhar igual um minion eficiente 🟡🤖
+Watch GitHub work like a tiny cloud-powered minion 🟡🤖

-Veja o resultado 8.0.x
+See the output (8.0.x)

-Sorria ❤️
+Smile proudly 😄

 🧰 Tech Stack